ticket type | tickets | fees | qty |

 More Info

-Time: 10:00am - 2:00pm Making our way down stream, the channel winds through a beautiful swamp of cypress, ash, tupelo, palm and maple, occasionally carrying us close to the high bluff which defines the swamp’s eastern edge.
+Making our way down stream, the channel winds through a beautiful swamp of cypress, ash, tupelo, palm and maple, occasionally carrying us close to the high bluff which defines the swamp’s eastern edge.
 This abrupt rise was formed millions of years ago by an uplift fault.
 In fact, this whole section of the Ocklawaha follows an ancient fault line.
 The river itself, while not nearly as old as the faults, is exceptionally old by Florida standards.
 Scientists have found that the muck and peat which underlie the swamp is nearly 17,000 years old.
-History buffs and those interested in Florida’s early inhabitants will be interested in the old village sites and tales of pioneer Florida.
-With its setting among cypress swamps, hardwood forests, and marshes, this is probably the best trip for visitors from foreign lands and northern climes who want to experience the real essence of subtropical Florida. |

 Closed Tree Climbing 10:00am